Branham High School: Theater department

 The department earned the 2001 Glenn Hoffman Award for Outstanding Fine Arts Curriculum.
 In 2003, the program earned the 2003 High School Musical Honors Award for Outstanding Ensemble.

 The department currently offers a full theater curriculum including a musical theater course, a drama club, and several productions each year.
 Its annual faculty musical is directed by students and supervised by the acting instructor.

 Career Technical Education (CTE) courses

 The Career Technical Education courses offered at Branham currently include Culinary Arts, Journalism, Yearbook, and PLTW (Project Lead the Way).

 The journalism class is known for its award-winning newspaper, the Bear Witness, which has been named a National Scholastic Press Association Pacemaker winner in 2018, 2019 and 2020.
 It has earned second place in Social Media reporting in 2020 and 2021.

 Diane Peterson

 The school was the site of a 1978 stabbing murder of a teacher, Diane Peterson, that went unsolved until 2025, when a family member of the murderer came forward.
 The assailant was a then 16-year-old who had since died.

+Antisemitism

+Branham staff and students have twice made international headlines due to acts of Anti-Zionism and Antisemitism.
+The first instance was in April 2025, when an investigation by the California Department of Education concluded that Branham teachers had presented lessons about the Israeli–Palestinian conflict that were biased against the state of Israel.

+In December 2025, 8 Branham students posed for a photo of a "human swastika" on the school's football field.
+One of the students posted the image on Instagram, captioned with a quote from Hitler's 30 January 1939 speech to the Reichstag.
+The post was removed and unspecified disciplinary action was taken against the students.
+The incident was cited by news outlets as an example of rising antisemitism among younger Americans, and as a byproduct of poor Holocaust education.